Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 $$ E[F\prime] = \left(1 - p\right) \cdot 0 + p \cdot \frac{E[F]}{p} = E[F] $$

 Of course if we choose to sample with probability $(1 - p)$ which means the $F\prime$ equals 0, we can stop bouncing the ray any further, it's throughput is 0.
-And every other bounce, no matter it's throughput, will also be zero since anything times 0 is 0.
+And every other bounce, no matter it's throughput, will also be 0 since anything times 0 is 0.

 And because only paths with low throughput get terminated, only small amount variance is introduced and the convergence rate stays relatively similar to the original one.
 This way the result is not only mathematically correct, but a lot of computation time is saved by not evaluating low throughput paths.